 Making sushi rice involves a unique step - mixing in sushi vinegar while the rice is hot and fanning it with an uchiwa.

 Why do this?
 First, to keep it from sticking together.
-The vinegar mixes with the water in the rice, and if we don't fan it, the rice becomes too sticky.
+The vinegar mixes with the water in the rice; if we don’t fan it, the rice becomes too sticky.
 Second, to keep the vinegar flavor.
-Cooling the rice quickly to our body temperature is crucial - too cool and the flavor falls flat.
+Cooling the rice quickly to our body temperature is crucial – too cool and the flavor falls flat.

 You may ask, why not cool the rice before adding the vinegar?
-Without heat, the vinegar won't soak into the rice well, leaving it dull, not shiny.
-While any fan will work, if you're looking for authenticity, try the Japanese uchiwa!
+Without heat, the vinegar won’t soak into the rice well, leaving it dull, and not shiny.
+While any fan will work, if you’re looking for authenticity, try the Japanese uchiwa!

-Sushi can be made by simply forming the shape with your hands, but if you want to make beautiful makizushi (ๅทปใใใ) or "rolled sushi" then you should get a bamboo rolling mat.
-They're cheap to buy, easy to keep clean and reusable!
+Sushi can be made by simply forming the shape with your hands, but if you want to make beautiful makizushi (巻きずし) or “rolled sushi” then you should get a bamboo rolling mat.
+They’re cheap to buy, easy to keep clean and reusable!

-If you don't have a bamboo mat you can also roll sushi using clingfilm (plastic wrap) but it's a bit more difficult to get a consistent shape.
+If you don’t have a bamboo mat, you can also roll sushi using clingfilm (plastic wrap), but it’s a bit more difficult to get a consistent shape.

 Rice Cooker (if you want to invest)